The WTA Montevideo Open is an annual tennis tournament on the WTA Tour that is played on outdoor clay courts in Montevideo, Uruguay.

 Draw

-The draws for the 2023 singles and doubles tournaments will be available to view on the WTA Tour website closer to the start of the tournament.
+The draws for the 2023 singles and doubles tournaments in Montevideo are available to view on the WTA Tour website (see links below).

 Prize Money and Points

-How the prize money and points are to be split for the 2023 tournament has yet to be confirmed but below is how they split for the 2022 tournament.
+How the prize money and points are to be split for the 2023 tournament is detailed below.

 Women’s Singles

-The players that lost in the first round of singles, received $1,250 and 1 ranking point for their efforts.
+Players that lose in the first round of singles, will win $1,250 and 1 ranking point for their efforts.

 ---|---|---|